JustinAbner/DataScience_Portfolio/SQLite and User Data/README.md

 # SQLite and User Data

-## Using Pythons SQLite package, a data base was created and filled with data.
-Utilizing SQL query capabilities, users were filted out by specific criteria.
+## Using Python's SQLite package, a database was created and filled with data.
+Utilizing SQL query capabilities, users were filtered out by specific criteria.